Racing suit: History

 By 1970, the NHRA along with SEMA began developing specifications for fire suits, using the Thermal Protective Performance (TPP) standard developed by DuPont.
 These specifications are now used by SFI.
-During the 1970s, racewear manufacturer Stand 21 partnered with brake manufacturer Ferodo and a French producer of firemen's suits to create single-layer asbestos racing uniforms.
-These suits never became popular, as the dangers of asbestos exposure became more well-known.
+During the 1970s, racewear manufacturer Stand 21 partnered with Leconte, French producer of firemen's suits to create single-layer racing uniforms.
 Actor Steve McQueen was believed to have worn asbestos suits when performing stunts for films, which may have contributed to his contraction of mesothelioma.
 In 1975, the FIA introduced its current standard for fire-retardant suits.
 At this time, DuPont created a new Nomex blend using Kevlar to prevent tearing and increase the longevity of suits.
 In 1979, several F1 drivers including Niki Lauda, Mario Andretti, and Carlos Reutemann began competing in bulky five-layer suits constructed to NASA specifications.

 In the mid-1980s, companies began designing fire suits to prominently display team sponsors.
 In 1986, the FIA introduced new specifications for fire suits, known as "FIA 1986" certification.
 At the 1989 Motorcraft Quality Parts 500 NASCAR event, ESPN/ABC broadcaster Dr. Jerry Punch was reporting from the pit stall of Richard Petty when a fire broke out, injuring two crew members who Punch proceeded to treat on the spot.
 Following the incident, in which several items of Punch's clothing were singed or melted, ESPN mandated that its pit reporters wear fire-retardant suits.
 Other networks have since adopted the practice.

 In 1994, the FIA mandated fire suits for F1 pit crew members, coinciding with refueling being allowed (until 2009) during pit stops.
 By this time, crews in IndyCar were also required to wear fire suits.
 In 2002, NASCAR officially mandated fire suits for both drivers and crew members servicing the car during pit stops.
 This was in response to non-fire-related incidents in the previous season, including the death of Dale Earnhardt at the beginning of 2001, and a pit road accident at the Pennzoil Freedom 400 near the end of the season.
 NASCAR was one of the last major sanctioning bodies to mandate fire suits for crew members.